Trading Standards Consumer Advice

 - Stop Loan Sharks Project - A national scheme to assist the victims of illegal money lenders or loan sharks.

-- Think Jessica - Scams Warning - The scammers try to make the letters look like they are important documents, hoping to trick the recipient into sending them money or disclose personal information about themselves or family members.
+- Think Jessica - Scams Warning - Scammers try to make letters and emails look like important documents, hoping to trick you into sending them money or tell them personal information about themselves or family members.

 - Investigatory Powers Tribunal - The IPT exists to investigate complaints about the potential conduct of various public bodies, in relation to you, your property or communications.